LLNL/Caliper/doc/concepts.rst

 Attributes are the basic element in Caliper's data model.
 Essentially, attributes are *key:value* pairs.

-*Attribute keys* serve as identifiers for attributes.
-Attribute keys have both a unique *name* and a unique numeric *ID*.
-Additionally, they define the attributes' datatype, carry additional property flags and optional metadata.
+*Attribute keys* have a unique name, which serves as identifier for attributes.
+The key also define the attributes' datatype, and carries additional property flags and optional metadata.

+Attributes are identified through their name.
+Therefore, it is important to choose unique names for attributes.
+Caliper is designed to let independent program components access any attribute only through its name, without introducing compile-time data dependencies.
+However, this makes inadvertent name conflicts difficult to detect.

 Datatypes
 ................................